pietraferreira/quartz/content/notes/university/year3/cs3002/cs3002-intro-to-ai.md

 ## AI in Popular Culture
 ---
 - Early Computers & Turing (1940s) and the [British Bombe](https://en.wikipedia.org/wiki/Bombe) were significant milestones.
-- Clockwork & Automata (1700s-1800s) showcased early mechanical creations like Maillardet's Automaton and The Writer.
+- Clockwork & [Automata](notes/general/automaton.md) (1700s-1800s) showcased early mechanical creations like Maillardet's Automaton and The Writer.
+- Early AI research involved problem-solving, logic and games.
+- The Perceptron model of a neuron was introduced.

 ### Maillardet's Automaton
 ---